-Moreover, there is a high possibility that your online business will get sued due to the fault delivery or product damages.
+Moreover, there is a high possibility that your online business will get sued due to faulty delivery or product damage.
 Thus, choose a state where the asset protection laws are strong.

-With brick-and-mortar business, the property tax is probably one of the top considerations.
+With brick-and-mortar businesses, the property tax is probably one of the top considerations.
 Then, a state that has a minimal tax rate for real estate is a good choice.
 Hawaii is the state with the lowest property tax rate in the US, which is 0.30%.
-Moreover, Wyoming, Alabama and Delaware also have the best tax rate for property.
+Moreover, Wyoming, Alabama, and Delaware also have the best tax rate for properties.

 Determining where you are going to transact the business is another important thing to consider.
-If you aren’t going to do business in the state of the LLC registration, pick a state that has the minimal tax regime such as no state income tax, no personal income tax.
+If you aren’t going to do business in the state of the LLC registration, pick a state that has a minimal tax regime such as no state income tax, and no personal income tax.

 Step 2: Name your company

 Usually, from the perspective of a business owner, a company name is to reflect brand identity.
-Particularly, it is not only about the brand-related matters but also the legal issues.
+Particularly, it is not only about brand-related matters but also legal issues.

-Two common terms regarding business names that you should be clear are entity name and Doing Business As (DBA) name.
+Two common terms regarding business names that you should be clear about are your entity name and Doing Business As (DBA) name.